sm7eca/dmr-dreambox/doc/development.md

 - Review will merge the Pull Request.
 - Done!

+## Prepare HW

+### Nextion Display

+- format a micro SD card on a Windows 10 system
+- copy the file with file extension "tft" to the SD card
+- power off the Nextion display
+- insert the SD card
+- power up the Nextion display
+- wait until the process is finished with a SUCCESS message
+- remove power, remove SD card
+- restart the DMR hardware

 ## Release Process

 - Ensure that you have updated the version string in [sketch_dreambox.ino](sketch_dreambox/sketch_dreambox.ino)